This blog has been updated following an update from the JCQ: the requirement also applies to the A Level Sciences and GCSE (9-1) English endorsements.

 The requirements relate to all GCSE, AS and A Level controlled assessments, coursework, non-exam assessments and the Project qualifications.
-It includes the Art and Design timed exams but does not apply to the A Level Sciences and GCSE (9-1) English endorsements or GCSE Science practical activities where marks are not awarded.
+It includes the Art and Design timed exams and the A Level Sciences and GCSE (9-1) English endorsements.
 Whilst not a requirement, you can extend this service to other qualifications.

 What do centres have to do?

 There is already a requirement for schools and colleges to have a written internal appeals procedure, which may be inspected as part of the JCQ inspection process.
 In addition, schools and colleges need to:

 When must it be done?

 Students must be given marks, and reviews must be completed, before marks are then submitted to the awarding bodies.
 You need to allow enough time for this to take place before the awarding body mark submission deadlines.
 You may also need to consider changing the scheduling of timed or controlled hours sessions in order to accommodate this internal appeals process.